 Brajesh Maheswari: I would like to recommend the following preparation strategy for state board students

-Carefully observe all the figures in Biology textbook and make an image of the same in your mind
+Carefully observe all the figures in the Biology textbook and make an image of the same in your mind.

-Do not waste time in writing the theoretical statement on paper again and again.
-Rather one must learn to understand the logic behind it
+Do not waste time writing the theoretical statement on paper again and again.
+Rather one must learn to understand the logic behind it.

-Practice and solve as much questions as you can.
-Try to understand the logic behind the questions you have attempted wrong
+Practice and solve as many questions as you can.
+Try to understand the logic behind the questions you have attempted wrong.

-Proper time management and developing a strong problem solving strategy with accuracy is required to score more in NEET exam
+Proper time management and developing a strong problem-solving strategy with accuracy is required to score more in the NEET 2019 exam.

 Careers360: The state board syllabus is quite different from NCERT or that prescribed by CBSE.
 To what extent is NEET justified for those who have appeared their 10+2 exam through state boards?